 I just shipped version 1.10 of cvs-fast-export with a new feature: it now emits fast-import files that contain CVS’s default ignore patterns.
 This is a request for help from people who know CVS better than I do.

+Here’s a late New Year’s gift for all you repository-editing fiends out there: the long-awaited and perhaps long-dreaded reposurgeon 3.0.
 In Heads up: the reposturgeon is mutating!
 I described the downside of a strategy of incremental small language changes aimed at preserving compatibility: you can wind up trapped by suboptimal early decisions.
-Sometimes, you have to bust out and do the big redesign, which I did and why there’s a bump in the major version number (the last time that happened was when reposurgeon got the ability to read Subversion dump files directly).
+Sometimes, you have… Continue reading Reposturgeon and Santa Claus Against The Martians!

 My first gift of the new year.
 Read it here.

 Not long ago I pulled the plug on one of the two CVS export utilities I was maintaining.
 One consequence of this is that I decided I needed to get the other one out of beta and into a state I would be willing to ship as 1.0.
 And lo, it has come to pass.… Continue reading Announcing cvs-fast-export 1.0

 There’s an ancient Unix maxim to the effect that a tool that gets 85% of your job done now is preferable to one that gets 100% done never.
 Sometimes chasing corner cases is more work than the problem really justifies.
 In today’s dharma lesson, I shall illustrate this principle with a real-world and useful example.

 Though there haven’t been any huge dramatic improvements since Subversion analysis got good enough to use even on horribly gnarly repositories, reposurgeon continues to quietly get better and faster.
 I shipped 2.43 a few minutes ago.